-Students searching for stellar, signature programs from 3PreK through twelfth grade will find them at Rowland Hall.
-This is a destination for those who yearn to be supported in their passions and coached by experienced experts in their fields.
+Students searching for stellar, signature programs from preschool through twelfth grade will find them at Rowland Hall.
+This is a destination for those who yearn to be supported in their passions and coached by experts in their fields.

 We know they will need to relate their learning to challenges that require analysis, collaboration, and creative solutions.

 We also strongly believe that no education is complete without commitment to a worthy purpose and passion for making the world a better place.

 Rowland Hall embraces the philosophy advocated by the National Association of Independent Schools that enlightened schools today should focus on teaching collaboration, critical thinking, creativity, communication, character, and cross-cultural competency.
 These skills coalesce naturally with our school’s strategic vision, the structure of our curriculum, teacher training, and relevant research about how students learn best.